| ECMI Glossary of Water Related TermsA B C D

 which are potentially carcinogenic with target organs including the liver and

+kidney.
 Chemical Oxygen Demand (COD): COD is used as

 a measure of the oxygen equivalent of the organic matter content of the sample.